xKev1n/akr_project/README.md

 # akr_project
-A project for cryptographic key exchange and crpytographic certification
+A project for cryptographic key exchange and cryptographic certification